Retailers Plan To Clear Deadly Paint Removers From Shelves, As EPA Delays Ban

 In May, Lowe's announced it would discontinue the products.
 Home Depot, Sherwin Williams and other major retailers followed.
 In all, thousands of stores will stop selling methylene chloride paint removers by January.

-"In the absence of a federal regulatory driver, some retailers have started to step up and do voluntary restrictions on methylene chloride in paint strippers," says Gregory Morose, a research manager at the Toxic Use Reduction Institute at the University of Massachusetts, Lowell.
+"In the absence of a federal regulatory driver, some retailers have started to step up and do voluntary restrictions on methylene chloride in paint strippers," says Gregory Morose, a research manager at the Toxics Use Reduction Institute at the University of Massachusetts, Lowell.
 That's good news for his research team; just last month, they announced a new, safer paint stripping chemical they say is just as effective as methylene chloride.

 They expect some retailers to start selling the new formulation in the next few months.